FredericDesgreniers/cpp_globals/README.md

 * L-value ***and*** r-value support!
 * Easily share global state, helps prevent nasty encapsulation bugs!
 * Header only library!
+* Avoid memory allocations, use temp memory that lives for the full program lifetime!

 # Usage